1.646.560.3205 andrew@oscarwildetours.com

 Germany Tour Details

-Berlin and Munich are Germany’s two great cultural capitals.
+Munich and Berlin are Germany’s two great cultural capitals.
 Although they are very different, they are two of Europe’s greatest cities of art and history, with fabulous museums, palaces, and parks.
 And of course, they have an amazing and palpable history, with Nazis, Soviets, the Berlin wall, its fall, and so on.
 But they also have an incredible LGBTQ+ history!

 And this is the tour that will show you it all, the history (including its horrifying sides), the culture, and as always with Oscar Wilde Tours, the LGBTQ+ sides of the story that are generally ignored—does anyone else remember that Hans Scholl was gay, for instance?
 See it all while staying in excellent hotels, eating in charming restaurants, hearing from Professor Lear and his top-notch guides, and getting to know a group of like-minded LGBTQ+ people!